ruvazi/TEST-projects/README.md

 #### - A solution to demonstrate the exercise "UNIT Testing, Testable Code, Mocking and Code Coverage".
 #### By Emil, Rune, Ebbe & Dennis

-First of we started by refactoring the code to follo the SOLID principles.
-So instead of the just following the guide we tried to do it without:
+First of we started by refactoring the code to follow the SOLID principles.
+So instead of the just following the guide we tried to do it without.

 ## DateFormatter.class
 We started of by refactoring the DateFormatter.java class and implemented a constructor that took the date and simple